laurentlb/shader-minifier/README.md

     --preserve-externals  Do not rename external values (e.g. uniform) --preserve-all-globals
-                          Do not rename functions and global variables --no-inlining         Do not automatically inline variables and functions --aggressive-inlining Aggressively inline constants.
+                          Do not rename functions and global variables --no-inlining         Do not automatically inline variables, functions and arguments
+    --aggressive-inlining Aggressively inline constants.
 This can reduce output size due to better constant folding.
 It can also increase output size due to repeated inlined